avergnaud/CEH-notes/README.md

 In general, then, physical layer technologies are ones that are at the very lowest level and deal with the actual ones and zeroes that are sent over the network.
 For example, when considering network interconnection devices, the simplest ones operate at the physical layer: repeaters, conventional hubs and transceivers.
 These devices have absolutely no knowledge of the contents of a message.
 They just take input bits and send them as output.
 Devices like switches and routers operate at higher layers and look at the data they receive as being more than voltage or light pulses that represent one or zero.

 ## Relationship Between the Physical Layer and Data Link Layer
 It's important to point out that while the physical layer of a network technology primarily defines the hardware it uses, the physical layer is closely related to the data link layer.
-Thus, it is not generally possible to define hardware at the physical layer “independently” of the technology being used at the data link layer.
+Thus, it is not generally possible to define hardware at the physical layer "independently" of the technology being used at the data link layer.
 For example, Ethernet is a technology that describes specific types of cables and network hardware, but the physical layer of Ethernet can only be isolated from its data link layer aspects to a point.
-While Ethernet cables are “physical layer”, for example, their maximum length is related closely to message format rules that exist at the data link layer.
+While Ethernet cables are "physical layer", for example, their maximum length is related closely to message format rules that exist at the data link layer.

 Furthermore, some technologies perform functions at the physical layer that are normally more closely associated with the data link layer.
 For example, it is common to have the physical layer perform low-level (bit level) repackaging of data link layer frames for transmission.
 Error detection and correction may also be done at layer 1 in some cases.
-Most people would consider these “layer two functions”.
+Most people would consider these "layer two functions".

 In many technologies, a number of physical layers can be used with a data link layer.
 Again here, the classic example is Ethernet, where dozens of different physical layer implementations exist, each of which uses the same data link layer (possibly with slight variations.)